 The timing of the Māori occupation of the Chathams (the mid-1830s) fits well with the size of the specimens that Travers recorded in 1867, to indicate that S. chathamica could well have been brought to these islands by these North Island tribes.
 Therefore, this species’ intriguing disjunct distribution may track the path of an interesting chapter of our social history.

 To others, taxonomists can appear a fickle bunch; shifting plants around, creating new species, and sometimes deciding that old species should never have been recognised in the first instance.
-However, it must be remembered that this mostly takes place for good reason – so that we can have a good understanding of what our plants are, what plants are special to particular areas, and what plants are in need of protection2.
+Although consensus is often not universal, this mostly takes place for good reason – so that we can develop a sound understanding of what our plants are, which plants are special to particular areas, and which plants are in need of protection2.